 Skin care products with nonprescription forms of vitamin A (like retinol) are less expensive than Rx creams, but they also have less research to back them up.
 There's some evidence that retinol revs up collagen production, though studies of other mild forms of A, such as retinyl esters, have been disappointing.

-- Q How does retinol affect my skin?
+- Q How does topical retinol treat acne?

-- Q How does topical retinol treat signs of aging?
+- Q Which skin conditions does topical retinol treat?

-- Q What should I do in case of a retinol overdose?
+- Q Why should I use a retinol cream?